Governance in Learn-AT is important and rewarding. There are three tiers of governance.

 The second tier of governance is the Trust Board.
 The Trustees are accountable for the leadership and management of the Trust, which includes all of its schools.
 In fact, the Trust is the group of schools.
 Learn-AT trustees are volunteers who have a wide range of professional skills and experience which means that they are in a strong position to oversee and support the work of the Executive Team.
-They scrutinise the work of the Trust through four committees: School Improvement, Finance, Risk and Audit and Pay.
+They scrutinise the work of the Trust through four committees: Finance, School Improvement, Pay and Audit and Risk.

 Finally, we have the local tier – our Local Governing Bodies or LGBs.
 LGBs are committees of the Trust Board and each school has a LGB – a group of dedicated volunteers who work on behalf of the Trust Board and use their professional skills and experience to support their local school.
 They provide critical friendship to school leaders – supporting and challenging them, and providing assurance to the Trust Board particularly in areas such as: